Ehanlion/mist_obsidian/99. Player Data/Kelswin Lovejoy.md

 #### Added during play:
 - While in [[Smears-burrow]], Kelswin helped a Green Grung historian named Ralverth with searching archives for information on the Grung's Great Magic Grung Rock (secretly one of the [[Shards]]).
 Kelswin touched it for just a brief second but saw scenes of a maelstrom brewing, the conch echoing, and a voice shouting something amidst the storm.
+#### Any changes Chris wants seen?
+1. There is no direction ahead, need firmer guide to where the party should be directing energy
+2. A mission that firmly leads somewhere.
+3. Need dungeons